shreyasgite/hayabusa/_posts/2021-03-17-When-machines-paid-humans-for-the-data.md

 ---
-title: "When machines paid humans for data"
+title: "When machines paid humans for the data."
-description: "How self supervised learning on multimodal datasets led to rise A(G)Is "
+description: "How self supervised learning on multimodal datasets led to rise new A(G)Is"
 layout: post
 toc: false
 comments: true